scriptype/Makefile-for-the-Front-End/readme.md

   - No CSS pre-processor was used.
 CSS files are completely static and source files are directly used in dev mode.
 You get an experience similar to prototyping in browser thanks to livereload.

-  - As `src/style.css` is used during development, your __dev server should serve root directory__ of project instead of only `/dist`.
-Yet since `index.html` is still in /dist, in order to view the page in browser, __you should type `localhost:port/dist` in address bar__.
-This is not a problem after release.

   - When releasing the project: